Lacrymology/states/statsd/doc/monitor.rst

 ~~~~~~~~~~~~

 :doc:`/statsd/doc/index` daemon process listens for statistics,
-like counters and timers, sent over UDP or TCP and sends aggregates to one or
+like counters and timers, sent over :ref:`glossary-UDP` or :ref:`glossary-TCP` and sends aggregates to one or
 more pluggable backend services.

 .. include:: /nrpe/doc/check_procs.inc